Inn Sign from The “General Wolfe” Tavern

 The tavern’s owner, Israel Putnam, had led Connecticut provincial forces during the French and Indian wars of 1754 – 1763.
 So, when Putnam established his tavern, it was natural for him to call it the “General Wolfe”, like many colonial Americans before the American Revolution, colonists celebrated British heroes, such as the British general James Wolfe.
 Images of the celebrated General Wolfe were widely distributed and was regarded as a hero who died commanding the forces that captured Quebec in 1759.

 Major General James Wolfe (1727 – 1759) was a British Army Officer, who played a crucial role in the taking of Quebec in 1759, which earned him posthumous fame.
 He was depicted in the painting The Death of General Wolfe, which became famous around the world.
 Wolfe was posthumously dubbed “The Hero of Quebec” or “The Conqueror of Quebec”.
 The capture of Quebec led directly to the capture of Montreal, ending French control of Canada provided British victory in the French and Indian Wars.

 “The Death of General Wolfe”, 1770 by Benjamin West at the National Gallery of Canada

-The holes in the Inn Sign are from buckshots.
+The holes in the Inn Sign are from buckshot.
 It is claimed that Revolutionaries shot the sign in 1770.
-Putman the owner of the Tavern became an American general in the Revolutionary War against the British.
+Putman, the owner of the Tavern, became an American general in the Revolutionary War against the British.